 Executive Summary and Forward

-It is with great pleasure, Women Business Collaborative (WBC), with Ascend, C200 and Catalyst, release the third annual report highlighting Women CEO’s in America.
-This year there are several reasons for celebration that go beyond the raw number—women CEOs in the Fortune 500 are 8.8%.
-The talent is there, and insightful CEOs, more women on boards and nominating committees are making a difference together.
-We salute the industries in which women CEOs are rising and the increase of women in the boardroom.
+It is with great pleasure, Women Business Collaborative (WBC), with Ascend, C200 and Catalyst, release the fourth annual summary highlighting Women CEOs in America.
+This year there are several reasons for celebration that go beyond the raw number—women CEOs are rising and also more women are leading traditionally male dominated industries.
+For the first time, women lead over 10% of Fortune 500 companies.

-While things are moving in the right direction, the small, year-to-year increase in the overall number of women in CEO positions is concerning.
-Women’s ascension to CEO roles seems to move at a snail’s pace, especially for women of color.
-That is why our shared goal for this report is not just reporting, but galvanizing, energizing and motivating organizations to usher in more women to the C-Suite and then to CEO roles.
-There is definitely reason for optimism as we see an increasing commitment to populate the C-Suite with more women.
-And it is happening.
-So, we celebrate the women heading up these major corporations and the boards leading the way in the advancement of female talent to the highest corporate levels.
-We look forward to congratulating more and more of them in the months and years ahead.
+While progress continues, the overall low number of women in CEO positions highlights critical gaps in leadership progression to CEO roles for women, particularly for women of color.
+Women Business Collaborative and our partners are committed to not just reporting, but also galvanizing, energizing and motivating organizations to usher in more women to the C-Suite and then to CEO roles.
+There is reason for optimism as we see an increasing commitment to populate the C-Suite and the Board with more women – and it is happening.
+So, we celebrate the women heading up these major corporations and the boards leading the way in the advancement of women to the highest corporate levels.

 The Data: An Overview

-Since September 2021, three more women took on the roles of CEO in the Fortune 500 bringing the number up from 41 to 44, an all-time high.
-The S&P 500 went from 30 women last year to 32 in 2022.
-The Russell 3000 showed an especially encouraging increase in women CEOs, going from 158 in 2021 to 186 in the first half of 2022, an increase of 28 or 17.72%.
-For private companies with revenues over $1 billion dollars, there are 58 women CEOs and 6 are in the top 50 companies of that category.
+Since July of 2022, eight more women took on the roles of CEO in the Fortune 500 bringing the number up from 44 to 52, an all-time high.
+The S&P 500 went from 32 women last year to 41 in 2023, an increase of 30%.
+The Russell 3000 showed an especially encouraging increase in women CEOs, going from 186 in 2022 to 204 in the first half of 2023, an increase of 18 or 9.68%.
+For private companies with revenues over $1 billion dollars, there are 79 women CEOs.

 - Ascend is the largest Pan-Asian business professional membership organization in North America dedicated to driving workplace and societal impact by developing and elevating all Asian and Pacific Islander (API) business leaders and empowering them to become catalysts for change.